Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-04-17-the-healing-tones-exploring-the-impact-of-0-15 Hz-binaural-beats-on-mild-depression.md

 **Clinical Evidence**

 Recent studies have begun to shed light on the efficacy of binaural beats.
-A study published in the journal Brain Sciences revealed that listening to 15 Hz binaural beats enhanced the connectivity of functional brain networks in a state of mental fatigue².
-While this study focused on a higher frequency, it underscores the potential of binaural beats to influence brain activity positively.
+A study published in the journal Brain Sciences revealed that listening to 0.15 Hz binaural beats enhanced the connectivity of functional brain networks in a state of mild depression.
+It underscores the potential of 0.15 hz binaural beats to influence brain activity positively.

 **Potential for Healing Mild Depression**